Six novels, two short stories, and 1.2 million words, a saga of action and romance set in the Early Bronze Age.

 For unrecorded ages, the dominance of the wide-ranging hunters and warriors has ruled over the farmer and herder.
 But the new innovations are challenging that order, and the time is ripe for a new paradigm.
 The rise of the first city-state is at hand.

 Dawn of Empire, published in 9 languages, is the first book in the Eskkar series.
 There are 2 main characters.
 Eskkar, a wandering and mercenary barbarian forced to sell his sword for hire.
-While still a boy, he escapes from his steppes clan of horsemen after his father and family are brutally murdered in a blood feud.
+While still a boy, he escaped from his steppes clan of horsemen after his father and family are brutally murdered in a blood feud.
 Eskkar is forced to live among his hereditary enemies, hated and feared by those his former clansmen call ‘dirt eaters.’

 Chance finds him in the village of Orak, a thriving center of trade on the River Tigris surrounded by fertile farmlands.
 Eskkar sees only a bleak future ahead, until sudden necessity provides him with an opportunity.
 When the senior leader of the village guards abandons his duties, Eskkar is summoned by the village elder and ordered to prepare Orak to resist a barbarian invasion.

 But peaceful farmers have never stood up to the fierce horsemen.
 All Eskkar has to do is defeat the barbarians of his former clan.
 The task is daunting.
 No village has ever successfully driven off the ferocious barbarian horsemen.
 Despite his fighting skills, Eskkar is no planner.
 So the Village Elder gives Eskkar one of his newly-acquired slaves, a young girl named Trella as a helpmate.

 Trella is the second main character, and she is unique.
 Possessed with great intelligence (say an IQ of 165+), keen perception, and the ability to understand people, Trella was originally raised and trained to be the wife of some prosperous village leader.
 But evil chance destroyed her family and her life, and condemned her to slavery.